 If you'd rather not have an Amazon's Fire TV Edition, Insignia makes some cheaper TVs too.
 These are just HD, not 4K, and one of them is only 720p, which is the lesser form of HD than Full HD.

 The baby of the bunch is the 19in model (NS-19D310NA21, to use its full name), which costs just $80.
 This size is small enough to fit on a counter top, so it could be good as a kitchen set.

 If you want a slightly bigger TV, Insignia also makes a 32in model (model number NS-32D310NA21).
 Like the 19in version, it's 720p HD, with two HDMI sockets for hooking up a streaming device or games console (it's probably not ready for the PS5 or Xbox Series X).
 There's also a USB input for loading on files like music or photos from a digital camera.

-But the 40in model (NS-40D510NA21) is actually cheaper than the 32in model, thanks to a deal.
-It currently costs $140, which gets you a lot of TV for your money.
+The 40in model (NS-40D510NA21) is only slightly pricier than the 32in model, thanks to a Best Buy deal.
+It currently costs $199, which gets you a lot of TV for your money.